-Press Association (PA) has launched a bursary scheme to encourage more minority ethnic journalists to join its newsroom.
+Press Association (PA), the UK’s leading multimedia news agency and digital content provider, has launched a bursary scheme to encourage more minority ethnic journalists to join its newsroom.

 Successful applicants will get a place on PA’s National Council for the Training of Journalists (NCTJ)-accredited training course in London and on successful completion of that course, will then be offered a two-year training contract with the agency.

 PA is working in partnership on the scheme with the Journalism Diversity Fund.
 The programme is open to all aspiring journalists from economically disadvantaged, black and Asian minority ethnic (BAME) backgrounds.
 Successful candidates will be offered roles in either PA’s newsroom or in PA sport.